BigSamu/Spotify_Artist_List_Ruby_Sinatra/README.md

 ## About The Project

-The code extracts the largest transactions performed in the [Buda](https://www.buda.com/) exchange platform in the last 24 hours for each cryptocurrency market.
-The results are presented in a table.
+The code extracts the information from a set of artists id from a list in data.json file extracting information about their name, popularity, most popular song in Chile and the preview url of the song if there is one.

 <p align="center">
   <img src="images/project-animation.gif" alt="animated" width="75%"/>